ome/omero-guide-scripts/docs/parameter_description.rst

 Exclude empty values
 --------------------
 For the import script.
-Check this box if you wish to avoid creating an entry in the key-value \
+Check this box if you wish to avoid creating an entry in the Key-Value \
 pairs when a cell in the CSV is empty.

 Attach CSV file